Essays

 Essays is the home for my nonfiction writing.

-These pieces grow out of lived experience and sustained attention to the forces that shape private lives: family, care, responsibility, identity, power, and belief.
+These pieces grow out of experience and attention to the forces that shape private lives: family, care, responsibility, identity, power, and belief.
 Some essays stay close to the personal.
 Others step back to examine patterns, systems, or tensions that resist easy resolution.

 What connects them is not argument or conclusion, but a commitment to looking carefully and allowing complexity to remain intact.